Andrea/Portdocs/README.md

 b) Will Binary serialization just work ( it seems like it should)
 c) how to make the controller/gamepad work via USB

-### 2nd June - Answers to some questions
+### 3rd June - Answers to some questions

 We were wondering

 * Would Binary serialization work? so I created a scene, serialized it to Binary and tried to run it on the android device, it worked :D
 * Does Reflection work on android?
 I tried this as well and I was able to reflect on a type and create it.
+Also spiked FastMember support and it works
+*  Started Fmod integration

+### 4th June

+* Working on the Fmod integration:
+   * Created binfing library with no issues
+   * Adding the *.so (wasn't sure what was the architecture of the target hardware) to find out you can run ` adb shell cat /proc/cpuinfo`

+   * If adb gives you errors about too many connected devices, make sure no emulators are running :D

 # Summary